 Scott Behson, PhD, is professor of management and Silberman Global Faculty Fellow at Fairleigh Dickinson University.
 He is a national expert in work and family issues and the author of The Working Dad’s Survival Guide: How to Succeed at Work and at Home- the best-selling book of advice and encouragement for fathers trying to balance work and family.
 He founded and runs the popular blog, Fathers, Work, and Family, dedicated to helping working fathers and encouraging more family-supportive workplaces.
-His latest book, The Family-Forward Workplace (forthcoming 2021) will help employers address the work-life challenges of their employees.
+His latest book, The Whole-Person Workplace (forthcoming 2021) will help employers address the work-life challenges of their employees.

 Scott is also an accomplished professional speaker and consultant who provides talks, workshops, webinars and keynote addresses for corporate clients, not-for-profit organizations and major conferences.
 He provides insight and perspective on work & family policy, fatherhood and work-life balance, for some of the world’s leading companies and at national conventions.
 Scott was a featured speaker at the United Nations’ International Day of the Family and the White House’s Summit for Working Families.

 Scott has written for Harvard Business Review, TIME, Fast Company, Success, The Washington Post and The Wall Street Journal.
 He frequently appears in media, including MSNBC, NPR, Fox News and Bloomberg Radio.
 He and his work has been featured in such outlets as The Atlantic, Slate, Working Mother and Fatherly.